-How could this approach be looked at in the larger context of how to craft a good life for oneself?
+How could this approach be used to craft a good life?

 We face hundreds of decisions every day and millions within our lifetime about who to spend time with and what to spend our time on.
 Just as a big novel is to a film, the world offers us infinitely more options than a single life can accommodate without becoming a jumbled montage and leaving us feeling frantic and unsatisfied.
 I love the idea of options but vetting out which one’s contribute the most to our lives and which are mere distractions is critical to crafting the life you want.
 Every time we make a decision about how to spend our time can seem unimportant but these decisions add up to the filmstrip that is our lives.